ramge/github-codedeploy/README.md

 # github-codedeploy
-A sample repository for codedeploy practices lab
+A sample repository for codedeploy practice lab